Uwais-Moosa/Horiseon-Code-Refactor/README.md

 ## Description

-This challenge due on 29/11/2022 consists in refactoring some CSS and HTML code, and ensuring that the Horiseon website looks like the provided template.
+This challenge consists in refactoring some CSS and HTML code, and ensuring that the Horiseon website looks like the provided template.

 ## Table of Contents
 * [Instructions](#instructions)